reduction-dev/reduction-site/docs/tutorials/tumbling-windows.md

 events to process with the handler.
 When all the events have been processed, we can inspect an in-memory sink to see what events we would have sent.

-Our Handle's `Sink` member is an interface that allows us to collect our `SumEvent` events (`connectors.SinkRuntime[SumEvent]`).
+Our Handler's `Sink` member is an interface that allows us to collect our `SumEvent` events (`connectors.SinkRuntime[SumEvent]`).
 When testing we can use Reduction's memory sink type to record sink events rather than having the cluster handle them.
 Let's start the test by setting up our job.